adjtomo/pyadjoint/docs/convolution.rst

 Convolution Misfit
 ==================

-Very similar to the :doc:`waveform` misfit, the :doc:`convolution` is defined as the convolution between data and synthetics.
+Very similar to the :doc:`waveform` misfit, the convolution misfit is defined as the convolution between data and synthetics.
 The misfit, :math:`\chi(\mathbf{m})`, for a given Earth model :math:`\mathbf{m}`, and a single receiver and component is given by